WWILD Disability Training Program – Victims of Crime

 - Assistance to make an application for financial assistance under the Victims of Crime Assistance Act 2009.

 Victims of crime individual support is available in the Brisbane North, Brisbane South and Logan, and the Moreton Bay region.
-Some support may be available in Ipswich and the Gold Coast regions.

 Information, advice and referral is available Queensland-wide.